forthright48/notes/networking/network-layer/network-layer.md

 - Every router has a **forwarding table**.
 - A router forwards a packet by examin- ing the value of a field in the arriving packet’s header, and then using this header value to index into the router’s forwarding table.
 - > How the forwarding tables in the routers are con- figured?
   - The routing algorithm determines the values that are inserted into the routers’ forwarding tables.
-    - The routing algorithm may be centralized (e.g., with an algorithm executing on a central site and downloading routing information to each of the routers) or decentralized (i.e., with a piece of the distributed routing algorithm running in each router).
+  - The routing algorithm may be centralized (e.g., with an algorithm executing on a central site and downloading routing information to each of the routers) or decentralized (i.e., with apiece of the distributed routing algorithm running in each router).
   - A router receives routing protocol messages, which are used to configure its forward- ing table.

 ![](assets/2018-08-25-00-56-35.png)